 The most common complaint I’ve come across comes from people who went through its use in the 1960’s through to about the mid-1980’s.
 In those days it is said that there was equally heavy reliance on reward and aversives.
 Aversive implies a punishment for undesirable behavior such as flapping or toe walking.
 Use of aversives could range anywhere from mild to severe negative consequence for a behavior deemed inappropriate.
 Examples of them would include things such as withholding praise or approval, being exposed to a color the child dislikes, being forced to endure bitter flavor, having an unpleasant sound played, or having a cold or hot tactile sensation applied to the skin.
 I also shudder to tell you that in the early days of Lovaas’s work in the 1950’s electric shock was used in extreme cases.

 And in fact, electric shock, is still in use today in some institutions specializing in the care of very severe Autistics who hurt themselves to the point of great harm.
-It is a fact that some Autistic people have devastating self injurious behaviors and patterns.
-There are some adults and children who slam their heads into the floor and against walls or bite themselves until they reach bone.
-In some institutions the method of shock therapy is used to halt these harmful patterns.
+It is a fact that some Autistic people have devastating self-injurious behaviors and patterns.
+There are some adults and children who slam their heads into the floor and against walls or bite themselves until they reach the bone.
+In some institutions, the method of shock therapy is used to halt these harmful patterns.

 I have read that this is/was used in only the most extreme cases and in fact did/does show results to back its use.
 Aversives in some extreme cases has research to back it that, like it or not, it has got some teeth.